mitiko/blog/content/tech/compression/fsm/index.md

 style = "styles/tech/fsm.css"
 +++

-We've [established](@/tech/compression/introduction.md) that the problem of compression mostly boils down to good predictors.
-The better the prediction, the better the compression ratio.
+We've [established](@/tech/compression/introduction.md) that the problem of optimal compression mostly boils down to good predictors.
+The better the predictions, the better the compression ratio.
 The heart of a compressor is its model.

 ## Static vs Adaptive models